Charankumar-R/Full-Stack-Learning/HTML-CSS-Learning/src/01-basic-html/README.md

-# Basic HTML Overview
+# Basic HTML

-This section covers the fundamental concepts of HTML (HyperText Markup Language), which is the standard markup language for creating web pages.
+This folder contains examples of basic HTML structure and elements.

+- `index.html`: A simple HTML file demonstrating headings and paragraphs.

 ## Purpose of HTML